crkn-rcdr/Access-Platform/README.md

 ### Validating Couch documents with `kivik validate`

-First, run the `build` script recursively over all packages.
-This will transpile the TypeScript code in `data` to JavaScript, so that it can be used by `couchdb`.
+First, run the `test` script recursively over all packages.
+While it runs tests, it also transpiles the TypeScript code in `data` to JavaScript, so that it can be used by `couchdb`.

 ```
-Access-Platform $ pnpm -r build
+Access-Platform $ pnpm -t build
 ```

 Then, from the `couchdb` directory, you can use `pnpx` to run Kivik on the command line.